q-viper/q-viper.github.io/_posts/2020-06-05-writing-popular-machine-learning-optimizers-from-scratch-on-python.md

 * The	loss,	which	is	a	mathematical	relationship	containing	the	model’s variables,	is	denoted	J(θ).
 The	gradient	of	the	loss	is	∇J(θ).
 * The	learning	rate,	denoted	η,	is	a	value	that	affects	how	much	θj	changes from	step	to	step.

-Before diving into algorithm and comparing it with code, let us understand that, i have done addition with all delta terms because i have already taken `minus` of delta terms.
+Before diving into algorithm and comparing it with code, let us understand that, I have done addition with all delta terms because I have already taken `minus` of delta terms.

 ## Gradient Descent
 Weight update term for all units is:-